66HEX/66HEX/README.md

 i make stuff for the web — mostly react apps, 3d experiments, and ui components that actually feel good to use.

-got an electronics background, which probably explains why i care too much about performance and tiny visual details.

 ---

 ### what i'm working with